WORDS BY STEPHEN YU

 The differences in technique between airbrushing and hand-painting:

 ‘Airbrushing is similar to spray paint but in a much more controlled setting.
-You don’t physically touch the shoe when airbrushing so it’s easier to blend colors or create gradients.
+You don’t physically touch the shoe when airbrushing so it’s easier to blend colours or create gradients.
 With hand painting, you physically brush the paint onto the shoe; this is better for applying fine details, designs, or artwork.’

 How to use this technique to restore your sneakers: